Connect to SQL database source data

 - Data in BigQuery

-method on your Data Context to create an Expectation Suite:context.add_or_update_expectation_suite(expectation_suite_name="test_gcs_suite")
+- Use the - add_or_update_expectation_suitemethod on your Data Context to create an Expectation Suite:- context.add_or_update_expectation_suite(expectation_suite_name="test_gcs_suite")

 validator = context.get_validator(